ropensci/babette/pics/README.md

 ### `babette` logo

-The logo is created by Richel J.C.
+The logo is created by Richèl J.C.
 Bilderbeek, by modifying the swan picture and merging it with the R logo.

 ![babette logo](babette_logo.png)